 What is in this leaflet

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Zopral against the benefits this medicine is expected to have.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking ZOPRAL or ZOPRAL ODT against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.